Link Search Menu Expand Document

 • For Region choose us-west1 (Oregon) and leave the default Zone.
 Do not choose us-west2 (Los Angeles), it’s more expensive.
 Cost of living and computing are less in Oregon.

-• For Machine configuration, choose E2 for Series and e2-micro for Machine type.
+• In the General purpose machine type section, choose E2 for Series and e2-micro for Machine type.
 It sounds small, but your server probably will not be seeing heavy loads.
 And, being written in C++, it’s fairly lightweight.
 In any case, it’s not too expensive and you can create a new faster instance later if you need to.
 At this point your monthly estimated cost should be $7-8.

-• Under Container, click Deploy Container.
+• Click Deploy Container.
 For Container image, enter the full name of your generated image, which looks like gcr.io/${PROJECT}/${REPO}:latest.
 Click Select to close the container dialog.

 • Under Firewall, click to Allow HTTP traffic.

-• Within Networking, click the default under Network interfaces, and under External IPv4 address select Create IP Address.
+• Click the default under Network interfaces, and under External IPv4 address select Reserve static external IP address.
 In the dialog that appears, enter a name (such as web-server-ip), a reasonable description, and click Reserve.
 Click Done to close the Edit network interface editor.

 • NOTE: External IP addresses are only free as long as they are attached to a running GCE machine.
 Try not to create create more than one or two external addresses, and always keep them attached to running machines.
 You can view and release IPs you have reserved here.
 Creating unused external IPs without cleaning them up will be viewed as a sign of poor project health, and graded accordingly.

-• Within Management, find Metadata and Add item with Key of google-logging-enabled and Value of true.
+• Under Metadata click Add item and enter a Key of google-logging-enabled and Value of true.
 This will allow your Docker container logs to propagate to Google Cloud’s Logs Viewer.

 • Click Create to create your instance.